 Turkey has suffered from some of the worst earthquakes in the world.
-In August 1999, a 7.6 magnitude quake decimated the country, leaving over 17,000 dead and close to 45,000 injured.
+In August 1999, a 7.6 magnitude quake decimated the country, leaving more than 17,000 people dead and close to 45,000 injured.
 In the 21st century, quakes have hit sporadically in Turkey, killing hundreds.

-Turkey's main source of earthquake activity comes from a set of fault lines running across the north from west to east, and concentrating south west of Istanbul – it was this set that caused the major quake in 1999, and many others.
+Turkey's main source of earthquake activity comes from a set of fault lines running across the north, from west to east, and concentrating southwest of Istanbul.
+This was the set that caused the major quake in 1999, and many others.

-The graph below details peak ground acceleration over the past 50 years in the Mediterranean.
+Click here to see a graph which details peak ground acceleration over the past 50 years in the Mediterranean.
 We won‘t go too deep into the science, but peak ground acceleration is essentially the measurement of how hard the earth shakes in a given area.
 All we need to say is that the really dark red bits are Turkey.
 And we all know that on any map, red usually does not equal anything good.

-In the past 30 years, ten major earthquakes have been recorded, claiming the lives of 20,173 people.
+In the past 30 years, ten major earthquakes have been recorded in Turkey, claiming the lives of 20,173 people.
 During this time, they have occurred in clusters.

 One hit in 1983, but the next would not wreck havoc until 1992 and 1995.
 Then, six quakes hit between 1998 and 2003.
 The next would not appear until 2010.

-The high death toll in recent years from the quakes has been partly due to the poor architectural and material quality of some Turkish buildings.
+The high death toll from the quakes has been partly due to poor architectural and material quality of some Turkish buildings.
 The government has acknowledged this and now imposes stricter building codes.

 Like most things when you travel, it's all relative.
-In all honesty, you probably need to worry more about motor safety opposed to getting stuck in the thick of a Turkish earthquake.
-But on a simple, human level, it's the harrowing images of a devastating shake that stay with us on a visceral level – and it's those images that spark fear.
+You should worry more about motor safety than getting stuck in the thick of a Turkish earthquake.
+But on a simple level, it's the harrowing images of a devastating shake that stay with us on a visceral level – and it's those images that spark fear.
 The mundane idea of motoring, while it's actually a deadlier aspect of Turkey, just doesn't resonate in the same way.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.